 "Polyurethane" means a polymer formed principally by the reaction of an isocyanate and a polyol.

 "Positive displacement chiller" means vapor compression cycle chillers that use positive displacement compressors, typically used for commercial comfort air conditioning.
-Positive displacement chiller in this definition is a chiller intended for comfort cooling and does not include cooling for industrial process cooling and refrigeration.
+Positive displacement chiller in this definition is a stationary chiller intended for comfort cooling and does not include cooling for industrial process cooling and refrigeration.

 "Product" means an article manufactured or refined for sale that contains or uses a substitute.